-EVWRIT consists out of six interrelated projects.
+EVWRIT consists out of seven interrelated projects.
 These are centered around the following themes:

 - Greek morpho-syntax (Klaas Bentein, PI)

 - Typography of documentary texts (Yasmine Amory, Post-doc)

 In the field of documentary papyrology, palaeography is mainly restricted to a secondary role.
 While new perspectives of research recently invited us to rethink the contribution of palaeography to documentary papyri, particularly through the notion of “paléographie signifiante” (Fournet 2007), this approach still remains mostly overlooked.
 This project aims to finally consider palaeography as an efficient semiotic tool, as well as to promote the importance of the visual aspect of a document along its written text.

 - Greek orthography (Geert de Mol, PhD candidate)

 Greek spelling was standardised in the fifth century BC, but as the language underwent drastic changes, spelling and pronunciation grew apart.
 The phonological changes have already been studied extensively, mainly on the basis of spelling variations, but a systematic study of the social meaning of this variation has yet to be carried out.
 This part of the project aims at providing such a systematic study by developing an approach to explain spelling variation in Ancient Greek papyri from a historical-sociolinguistic point of view.